Of the many hassles of supply chain management, one of the biggest headaches is relationship management with third-party vendors.

 Third-party risk management is an important factor when it comes to dealing with vendors, especially as a result of recent federal regulations and guidance about the liability a company assumes when contracting a third-party vendor.
 Because of increasing worry on the part of the public about cybersecurity and data breaches, this sort of risk management is particularly important these days.

 Businesses, however, don’t seem to be taking this concern as seriously as they should.
 According to our survey results, the majority of respondents are “minimally concerned,” and only around 40% are either “moderately concerned” or “very concerned” about outside vendor risk management.

 If you’re not at least moderately concerned about outside vendor risk management, then you’re not taking the problem seriously enough.
 If your customers find their data at risk because of a vendor you’ve subcontracted to, then it’s your business that will be on the line.

 TAKEAWAY TIP: Approach issues of security aggressively and proactively, and extend that level of concern to all the outside vendors with whom you contract.
-Require that any vendors you’re considering working with answer a detailed set of questions to help you identify any potential security issues with the vendor’s services.
+Require that any vendors you’re considering working with answer a detailed set of questions about potential security issues to aid your decision-making process.

 4. Use Software

 So far, all of the tips we’ve mentioned have related to communication between yourself and your vendors.
 Essentially, the clearer and more consistent your communication is, the better off your relationship will be—and vendor management software makes communication clearest.